NeurodataWithoutBorders/pynwb/docs/source/extensions_tutorial/3_spec_api.rst

         dtype='float'
     )

 :py:class:`~pynwb.spec.NWBAttributeSpec` has arguments very similar to :py:class:`~pynwb.spec.NWBDatasetSpec`.
-A key different is that an attribute cannot be a neurodata type, i.e., the ``neurodata_type_def`` and ``neurodata_type_inc`` keys are not allowed.
+A key difference is that an attribute cannot be a neurodata type, i.e., the ``neurodata_type_def`` and ``neurodata_type_inc`` keys are not allowed.
 The only way to match an object with a spec is through the name of the attribute so ``name`` is required.
 You cannot have multiple attributes objects in the same place that correspond to the same :py:class:`~pynwb.spec.NWBAttributeSpec`, since these would have to have the same name.
 Therefore, instead of